-Process control systems (PCS), sometimes called industrial control systems (ICS), function as pieces of equipment along the production line that test the process in a variety of ways, and return data for monitoring and troubleshooting.
+Process control systems (PCS), sometimes called industrial control systems (ICS), function as pieces of equipment along the production line during manufacturing that test the process in a variety of ways, and return data for monitoring and troubleshooting.
 Many types of process control systems exist, including supervisory control and data acquisition (SCADA), programmable logic controllers (PLC), or distributed control systems (DCS), and they work to gather and transmit data obtained during the manufacturing process.

 The PCS can be a relatively simple item with a sensor, often called a primary transducer, that receives an input, along with a controller that processes the input, and a receiver that processes an output.

 More complicated PCS devices are robotic and perform many tasks.
 The PCS devices can communicate their data to a company’s enterprise resource planning (ERP) computer application through middleware software called a manufacturing execution system (MES).

 A great number of measurements can be taken on production lines.
 An equipment's sensor can pick up many measurements including pressure, flow rate, density, acidity, velocity, speed, stress, temperature, and weight.

 Also, sensors can detect if an operation has occurred, such as the fill of a bottle, whether the correct pressure has been achieved, or if a certain temperature has been reached.